 How to Make the BEST Chocolate Cupcakes

 We can’t make stellar homemade chocolate cupcakes without first considering the chocolate!
-The cupcakes themselves use a whole 5 ounces of bittersweet chocolate AND Dutch-process cocoa powder for as much chocolate flavor as possible.
+The cupcakes themselves use a whole 5 ounces of bittersweet chocolate AND Dutch-process cocoa powder, for as much chocolate flavor as possible.
 Make sure to use freshly chopped baking chocolate and not chocolate chips, which don’t melt down as smoothly.

-You can find it at many gourmet food stores, like Whole Foods, Sur la Table, and Williams-Sonoma.
-One of the best surprising parts about Dutch Process Cocoa is that it almost always contains more cocoa butter (fat!) than your typical grocery store cocoa powder.
-This means more moisture, richness, and chocolate flavor!
-Learn more about cocoa powder + fat here.
+- One of the most surprising parts about Dutch Process Cocoa is that it almost always contains more cocoa butter (fat!) than your typical grocery store cocoa powder.

-If you must use regular unsweetened cocoa powder in this recipe, then omit the vinegar.
-Your cupcakes may be a little more dry if using something like Hershey’s or Nestle.
+- If you must use regular unsweetened cocoa powder in this recipe, then omit the vinegar.

-Since oil is liquid at room temperature, it gives a better sensation of moistness than butter does.
+- Since oil is liquid at room temperature, it gives a better sensation of moistness than butter does.

-Be sure to also use full fat ingredients and don’t reduce the sugar in this recipe.
-Sugar actually helps contribute to moistness if you can believe it!
+- Be sure to also use full-fat ingredients and don’t reduce the sugar in this recipe.
+Sugar actually helps contribute to moistness!
+Learn more about the role sugar plays in baking here.

-Lastly, be sure not to accidentally over measure your flour and cocoa powder.
+- Lastly, be sure not to accidentally over-measure your flour and cocoa powder.
 Spoon both ingredients into their measuring cups then level off the excess with a knife.
 Or better yet, use a digital kitchen scale.
 Check out my How to Measure Flour article for a step-by-step on how to accurately measure your dry ingredients.

 Hot Water and Espresso Powder in Chocolate Cupcakes